sf-wdi-44/schedule/homework.md

 # Week 11: Python and Django

+## February 16, Friday
+1. If you have not gotten approved yet
+- Please send your materials to Michelle / Esther over the weekend via Slack to get feedback before coding
+- If you start writing code before you are approved, that is fine, but be prepared to change your models possibly
+- A better option may be working on your front-end over the long weekend – get all views up and running, even if they are not yet hooked up to anything

 ## February 15, Thursday
 1. Add code to your `hashTable.js` file to make your functions `getItem()` and `removeItem()` more robust:
 	- `getItem()` – make sure the `targetBucket` exists and has a length before iterating through it